christianrouhana/ChrisRHuntTheWumpus/README.md

 # Welcome to Hunt the Wumpus implemented by Christian Rouhana

-This was a personal project to practice my object oriented programming skills in C++.
-Most of my education was in Java, C#, and Python.
+This was a personal project to practice my object oriented programming skills in C++, as most of my education was in Java, C#, and Python.
 I had this idea when my brother asked me for help in his Data Structures project.
-I liked the prompt, and decided to see if I could implement a more  advanced  version using the skills I've learned throughout my education.
+I liked the prompt, and decided to see if I could implement a more  advanced  version using the skills I've learned throughout school.

 This project was completed using: